storj/docs/app/dcs/api/uplink-cli/mv/page.md

 {% /code-group %}

-The `mv` command is used to move or rename objects within the same Storj DCS project.
+The `mv` command is used to move or rename objects within the same Storj project.
 The `mv` command uses a server-side move (rename) method, it does not incur a fee for downloading and will be performed with no delay.

 ## Flags